Pelosi abruptly shifts course, restarts economic relief push amid signs economy is straining

 Additionally, there are mounting signs that the economy could stall once more after a brief rebound in the summer.
 Airlines are threatening to lay off thousands of workers after Oct.
 1, when payroll protections included in the Cares Act expire.

 The window for action is narrow, however, and it’s unclear how quickly a bipartisan deal might be able to be reached -- if at all.
 Negotiations between Pelosi, Senate Minority Leader Charles E. Schumer (D-N.Y.), White House chief of staff Mark Meadows and Treasury Secretary Steven Mnuchin collapsed in August and never really resumed.
 Congress is supposed to adjourn at the end of next week through the election, although lawmakers could be called back to vote on a deal, if there is one.
+President Trump last week pushed Republicans to pursue a massive government spending bill to help the economy, though he has also tried to use recent comments to suggest that the economy is rebounding strongly on its own.

+Some of his senior advisers, however, have suggested that aid is needed immediately.

 Mnuchin reiterated in an appearance before the Senate Banking Committee on Thursday that he saw the need for more stimulus and was prepared to resume talks.
 He mentioned in particular that aid should focus on assistance for small businesses, among other things.
 He has also said that the White House would support another round of stimulus checks for Americans, something Democrats have also said they want to authorize.